“I never realised that in order to become a jockey, first you had to be a horse”

 Arrigo Sacchi.

 Arrigo Sacchi is one of a rare breed of football (soccer) coaches.
 He never had a playing career to speak of.
-In fact, he was a salesman in his father’s shoe company before embarking on a coaching career that, in a little over ten years, would take him to the pinnacle of the European game.
+He was a salesman in his father’s shoe company before embarking on a coaching career that, in a little over ten years, would take him to the top of the European game.

-Arrigo Sacchi grew up in provincial Italy and, like most of his generation, he fell in love with the sport Italians call ‘il calico’ at a very early age.
+Arrigo Sacchi grew up in provincial Italy and, like most of his generation, he fell in love with the sport Italians call ‘il calico’.

 Unusually, however, he wasn’t lured by the tribal attraction of his country’s marquee clubs.
 At first, he followed Hungarian side Honved and then Real Madrid, because for him it was about the beautiful game and those who tried to play it the best.

 It’s all very Pep Guardiola now, but back then, it was like putting pineapple on a pizza!
-Sacchi’s teams lit up leagues with their seemingly cavalier approach and that led to a rapid rise through the Italian game for the young coach from Fusignano.
+Sacchi’s teams lit up leagues and that led to a rapid rise through the Italian game for the young coach from Fusignano.

 But for all this success, Sacchi was still seen as a bit of an enigma by the Italian media.
 A quirky manager that could squeeze more out of a provincial team, but not someone you would put in charge of one of Italy’s big city clubs.